St. Laurentius

 Insider Tips

-To avoid crowds, consider visiting during weekdays or off-peak seasons when fewer tourists are present.
-This allows for a more personal experience within the tranquil space of the church.
+To avoid crowds, consider visiting on weekdays or during off-peak hours.
+This will allow for a more personal experience and greater opportunity to appreciate the church’s features without interruption.

 Practical Information